RamiroCarreon35/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Giving value to our code that describes the purpose of it to the computer and developer.
+We know if we use certain tags they will apply to certain areas such as <navbar> would refer to the code to the nav bar in the html.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+display: block means that the element is displayed as a block, just like paragraphs and headers are displayed for us typically.
+A block also has whitespace above and below it which differs from inline.
 3. What are the 4 areas of the box model?
+Content, border, padding, margins
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+This defines the default behavior for how flex items are laid out along the cross axis on the current line.
 5. Explain why git is valuable to a team of developers.

+Git is a distributed version control system.
+It gives developers flexbility and freedom by providing every collobarator with a copy of the entire respository when you fork your own version.
+This ensures that you have control over the code and allows you to specifically only work on certain areas of it without possibly ruining someone elses code.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up